xandratxan/metpy-x/README.md

 # metpy-x
-A collection of tools for x ray metrology
+A collection of tools for x-ray metrology